AyanPahari/Random-Forests-from-Scratch/README.md

 # Random Forests from Scratch

-We are going to implement our own random forests classifier from scratch and apply to the Spam dataset(https://hastie.su.domains/ElemStatLearn/datasets/spam.data)
+We are going to implement our own random forests classifier from scratch and apply it to the Spam dataset(https://hastie.su.domains/ElemStatLearn/datasets/spam.data)

 We will analyze it's performance on the following: